-In general, from these studies we observed that convergence rates for both low and high-degree approximations up to p = 2 of the analytically smooth fields show good agreement with the theoretically expected accuracy convergence rates.
-However, for high-order mesh-based remaps, achieving higher than $\mathcal{O}(h^3)$ convergence rate appears to be a limitation with the methods involved in this study, while the hybrid and meshless schemes show consistent recovery of the approximation orders for all degrees tested.
+In general, from these studies we observed that convergence rates for both low- and high-degree approximations up to p = 2 of the analytically smooth fields show good agreement with the theoretically expected accuracy convergence rates.
+However, for high-order mesh-based remaps, achieving a convergence rate higher than $O(h^3)$ appears to be a limitation with the methods involved in this study, while the hybrid and meshless schemes show consistent recovery of the approximation orders for all degrees tested.
 The following subsections provide detailed results and discussions for each of the remapping algorithms.